Why Biodiversity is Important

 What is Biodiversity?

-Biodiversity is the term typically used to account for the variety of plant and animal life in the world or in a particular habitat, a high level of which is usually considered to be important and desirable.
+Biodiversity is the term typically used to account for the variety of plant and animal life in the world or a particular habitat, a high level of which is usually considered to be important and desirable.

 Why is Biodiversity important?

-A rich Biodiversity boosts ecosystem productivity where each species, no matter how small, all have an important role to play.
+A rich Biodiversity boosts ecosystem productivity where each species, no matter how small, all has an important role to play.
 An ecosystem is typically used to describe a large community of living organisms (plants, animals and microbes) in a particular area.